carterjbastian/platform_api_documentation/source/index.html.md

 This field is managed entirely by the platform – we provide you with the ability to set and update this field, but its use and management is up to you.

-**`dependentOnInvestors`**

-This is an array of  `investorId`s for investors whose accreditations this investor (AKA the parent investor) is waiting on.

-For example, if this investor is an entity or trust who is accredited by nature of each of their entity owners being accredited, this list would have the investorIds of each of the investors being waited on.

 ## Status Model